MontiCore/monticore/monticore-grammar/src/main/grammars/de/monticore/Grammars.md

 <!-- This is a MontiCore stable explanation. -->

-# MontiCore Core Grammars - an Overview
+# MontiCore Grammars for Expressions, Literals and Types - an Overview

 [[_TOC_]]